 - 1 batch Lime Mint Icing (recipe below)

 - 5 mint leaves, finely chopped

-Whisk together all ingredients in a medium bowl.
+- Whisk together flour, baking powder, and salt in a medium bowl.
+Set aside.

-When doughnuts are completely cooled, drizzle lime mint icing over them.
+- When doughnuts are completely cooled, dip them in lime mint icing to coat tops.
 Allow the icing to cool and harden.

 Lime Mint Dressing